 The Shaw Centre’s First Open Day at Redbank House

 On Thursday 14th June, The Shaw Centre held its first Open Day at our Redbank House premises.
-Their first ever Open Day dates back all the way to 1990.
+That marks 28 years since their very first Open Day in 1990.
 Guests were welcomed by the Chairman of the charity, Dave Williams.
 The first speaker, John Rouse, Chief Executive at Greater Manchester Health and Social Care Partnership, was invited to give his speech.
 Laughter was spread around the room as he opened the event with, “It’s an exciting day of the year – the first day of The World Cup!”

 The afternoon began with service users playing the drums, which is one of their weekly activities at the learning disability day centre.
 The room was filled with people and everybody smiled as they saw the joy in the service users’ faces having fun.

 A life-enhancing journey

 Dave had the following to say about our venue: